Ancient history of Cyprus: Independent city-kingdoms

-The main deity of ancient Cyprus was the Great Goddess, the Assyro-Babylonian Ishtar, and Phoenician Astarte, later known by the Greek name Aphrodite.
-She was called "the Cypriote" by Homer.
+The main deity of ancient Cyprus was, the Assyro-Babylonian goddess Ishtar, and Phoenician Astarte, later known by the Greek name Aphrodite.
+She was called "the lady of Kypros" by Homer.
 Paphian inscriptions call her "the Queen".
 Pictures of Aphrodite appear on the coins of Salamis as well, demonstrating that her cult had a larger regional influence.
-In addition, the King of Paphos was the High Priest of Aphrodite.
-Other Gods venerated include the Phoenician Anat, Baal, Eshmun, Reshef, Mikal and Melkart and the Egyptian Hathor, Thoth, Bes and Ptah, as attested by amulets.
+In addition, the King of Paphos was the High Priest of Aphrodite, and a great pilgrim temple of her, the Sanctuary of Aphrodite Paphia, was situated in Paphia.
+Other gods venerated include the Phoenician Anat, Baal, Eshmun, Reshef, Mikal and Melkart and the Egyptian Hathor, Thoth, Bes and Ptah, as attested by amulets.
 Animal sacrifices are attested to on terracotta-votives.
-The Sanctuary of Ayia Irini contained over 2,000 figurines.
+The sanctuary of Ayia Irini contained over 2,000 figurines.

 Egyptian period

-In 570 BCE, Cyprus was conquered by Egypt under Amasis II.
+In 570 BC, Cyprus was conquered by Egypt under Amasis II.
 This brief period of Egyptian domination left its influence mainly in the arts, especially sculpture, where the rigidity and the dress of the Egyptian style can be observed.
 Cypriot artists later discarded this Egyptian style in favour of Greek prototypes.

 Statues in stone often show a mixture of Egyptian and Greek influence.
 In particular, ceramics recovered on Cyprus show influence from ancient Crete.
 Men often wore Egyptian wigs and Assyrian-style beards.
 Armour and dress showed western Asiatic elements as well.

 Persian period

-In 525 BCE, the Persian Achaemenid Empire conquered Cyprus.
+In 525 BC, the Persian Achaemenid Empire conquered Cyprus.
 Under the Persians, the Kings of Cyprus retained their independence but had to pay tribute to their overlord.
-The city-kingdoms began to strike their own coins in the late-sixth century BCE, using the Persian weight system.
+The city-kingdoms began to strike their own coins in the late-sixth century BC, using the Persian weight system.
 Coins minted by the kings were required to have the overlord's portrait on them.
-King Evelthon of Salamis (560–25 BCE) was probably the first to cast silver or bronze coins in Cyprus; the coins were designed with a ram on the obverse and an ankh (Egyptian symbol of good luck) on the reverse.
+King Evelthon of Salamis (560–525 BC) was probably the first to cast silver or bronze coins in Cyprus; the coins were designed with a ram on the obverse and an ankh on the reverse.

-Royal palaces have been excavated in Palaepaphos and in Vouni in the territory of Marion on the North coast.
+Royal palaces have been excavated in Palaepaphos and in Vouni in the territory of Marion on the north coast.
 They closely follow Persian examples like Persepolis.
-Vouni, on a hill overlooking Morphou Bay, was built around 520 BCE and destroyed in 380 BCE.
-It contained Royal audience chambers (liwan), open courtyards, bathhouses and stores.
+Vouni, on a hill overlooking Morphou Bay, was built around 520 BC and destroyed in 380 BC.
+It contained royal audience chambers (liwan), open courtyards, bathhouses and stores.